 Assistant Professor Abhishek Nagaraj's research includes crowdsourcing and open innovation, entrepreneurship strategy, and the impacts of big data on business innovation.
 He teaches Entrepreneurial Strategy.

-Rhonda Shrader, MBA 96, executive director of the Berkeley Haas Entrepreneurship Program has founded or been an early stage team member of startups in retail, behavioral health, nonprofit and big data.
-She served as a mentor for UCSF’s Idea to IPO course and has lead winning teams for the Health Tech Forum Codeathon and the San Francisco MedHack 2.0 Hackathon.
+Rhonda Shrader, MBA 96, executive director of the Berkeley Haas Entrepreneurship Program has founded or been an early stage team member of startups in retail, behavioral health, nonprofit, and big data.
+She served as a mentor for UCSF’s Idea to IPO course and has led winning teams for the Health Tech Forum Codeathon and the San Francisco MedHack 2.0 Hackathon.

 Entrepreneurship Related Centers & Initiatives